Altra Lone Peak 9 Review: 7 vs 8 vs 9 Comparison

 - Original FootShape fit

-I wore my Lone Peak 9 during a 3-mile walk to the beach.
+I wore my Lone Peak 9 during a 3-mile walk to the beach with my regular socks.
 Initially, everything seemed fine, but after just 1.5 miles, I developed a blister on the crease of my left heel.
 By the time I got home, the skin had peeled off, and a blister had also developed on my right heel crease.
 Moving forward, I’ll rely on trusty Compeeds to protect my heels until I can trust these shoes not to cause blisters.

 Amazon delivered my Compeeds this morning, so I applied them to both heels and headed out for a 5-mile hike in my Lone Peak 9.
 I’m happy to report that there was no new irritation to my heels, and I stayed comfortable throughout the hike.
 The Lone Peak 9s feel more cushioned and bouncy than the Lone Peak 7s and 8s.